kaveenaya/CS361/README.md

 Add a Bookmark: No data is directly returned.
 The response redirects to the /list endpoint if successful.
 List Bookmarks: Returns an HTML response with all the bookmarks.
 You can parse the HTML to extract the list if needed.
 Delete a Bookmark: No data is directly returned.
 The response redirects to the /list endpoint after deletion.

+The microservice provides responses to all requests, either as HTML (for /list) or as redirects (for /bookmark and /bookmark/<id>).

 1. **Adding a Bookmark**:
    - **Response**: Redirects to `/list`.